henrikroschmann/Async-Is-the-way/README.md

 Conclusion: Use Dictionary and List when thread safety is not a concern or when you can ensure proper synchronization.

-** There is so much more on this topic that I might add in the future and some parts I don't even know at this point.
+**There is so much more to this topic that I might add in the future and some parts I don't even know at this point.
-The goal is to give a useful and descriptive overview on history and give food for thought. **
+The goal is to give a useful and descriptive overview on history and give food for thought.**